mozilla/ecosystem-platform/docs/relying-parties/reference/query-parameters.md

 #### When to specify

-If Firefox Accounts is opened to `/settings` and a profile field should be made editable.
+If Mozilla accounts is opened to `/settings` and a profile field should be made editable.

 - /settings